nthompson8/nthompson8/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Welcome to my portfolio!
 My name is Nnenna and I am a research professional venturing into data analytics.
 Currently based in Washington, D.C. with a background in Psychology and Research.

+**Education**
+* Bachelor of Arts in Psychology - University of Maryland, College Park
+* Google Data Analytics Certificate

+**Tools and Skills**
+* SQL
+  * PostgreSQL
+  * BigQuery
+* Excel
+* Tableau
+* R

 **[Portfolio Projects](https://github.com/nthompson8/nnenna-t-portfolio)**